Promise Grant - Subvencion de Promesa

 Applying for a Grant

-Applications for Promise Grants are available on or around October 1 of each year.
-Applications are due by mid-November.
+Applications for Promise Grants open on August 15 and have an October 1 deadline.
 Grant applications must be submitted online.
-Grant decisions are generally made within one month of the application deadline and applicants will be notified electronically or by phone.
+Funding decisions are generally made within one month of the application deadline and applicants will be notified electronically or by phone.

 Proposed projects will be reviewed on the basis of the following priorities: